2023-opportunity-hack/InnovationNation--990DataFinder-ATooltoAnalyzeNonprofitsandFoundations-TaxReturns/README.md

 **Search Options:**

-1. **Geographic Location**: We successfully implemented the ability to search for foundations based on their geographic location.
+1. **Geographic Location**: We implemented the ability to search for foundations based on their geographic location.
 2. **Grant Application Process**: Information about the grant application process can be found within the Part XV-Supplementary Information section of the 990-PFs.
 3. **Recipient of Grant Application**: We identified who should receive grant applications, which can also be located in the Part XV section.
 4. **Submission Deadlines**: The submission deadlines for grant applications were successfully extracted.